chenAndrew4/CS401ClassEnrollmentSystem/README.md

 Students primarily interact with the system to manage their courses and academic progress.

 1. **Course Enrollment and Management**
-    - Enroll in courses.
+    - Enroll in courses.(Manage schedule conflicts or resolve enrollment holds)
     - Drop courses.
     - View waitlisted courses and positions.
-    - Manage schedule conflicts or resolve enrollment holds.

 2. **Schedule and Academic Details**
     - View their weekly or semester course schedule.
-    - Download or print their course timetable.
     - Access details for each course, including syllabus, instructor contact, and room location.

 3. **Grades and Academic Records**
     - View grades for completed courses.
-    - Access academic transcripts or progress reports.
+    - Access academic transcripts.

 4. **Waitlist Management**
     - Join a waitlist for full courses.
     - Check waitlist status and position.
     - Receive notifications when a seat becomes available.

-5. **Feedback and Evaluations**
-    - Submit course evaluations for faculty.
-    - Provide feedback on course content and teaching methods.

 6. **Administrative Features**
-    - Update personal details (e.g., email, phone number).
+    - Update personal details (e.g., address, phone number).
-    - Pay tuition or other fees (if integrated into the system).
     - Receive announcements and notifications from the university.
 ---

 ### **For Faculty**
 Faculty members use the system to manage the courses they teach and interact with their students.

 1. **Course Management**
-    - Create, modify, or delete course sections (if allowed by the institution).
+    - modify course sections (if allowed by the institution).
     - Set course capacity limits and waitlist thresholds.
     - Upload and update the course syllabus.

 2. **Class Roster and Attendance**
     - View enrolled students and waitlists.
-    - Mark attendance or download attendance records.
-    - Communicate with students directly through the system.

 3. **Grading and Assessments**
     - Enter grades and comments for assignments, exams, and final grades.